-Hailed as The Crown Jewel of the Pacific Northwest, the Columbia River Gorge is the largest natural scenic area in the United States.
-The mighty Columbia River serves as the border between Oregon and Washington, and there are all sorts of treasures awaiting you on both states’ sides.
+Hailed as The Crown Jewel of the Pacific Northwest, the Columbia River Gorge is home to over 90 waterfalls and is the largest natural scenic area in the United States.
+Within this wonderland, about 30 minutes east of Portland, is the PNW’s most iconic cascade;

 Oregon’s Multnomah Falls

 , a 620-foot-tall roaring waterfall that draws more than 2 million visitors per year to witness its power and beauty.

 Fed by underground springs from nearby Larch Mountain, as well as snowmelt and rainwater, this iconic cascade flows year round.
 However, the flow is strongest in spring and winter (the waterfall is known to freeze during winter creating an otherworldly spectacle).